SajixInc/Rasabot/README.md

 ![image](https://user-images.githubusercontent.com/92524410/216569130-4f024f5a-3c06-4d3a-b287-97b1fa1cf7f7.png)

-- To know more about the usage of the files, i surely recommend you to refer this [link](https://rasa.com/docs/rasa/2.x/)
+- To know more about the usage of the files, i surely recommend you to refer to [RASA Docs](https://rasa.com/docs/rasa/2.x/)

 ### Connecting Chatbot to Different Channels
-In rasa you can connect Chatbot to different Social platforms, you can connect using Credentials.yml.
+In RASA you can connect Chatbot to different Channels using Credentials.yml.
 ![image](https://user-images.githubusercontent.com/92524410/216886817-46855453-a140-4a8b-a141-311e6f68d0bf.png)

-To integrate our chatbot into the  web widget, we have to enable the channel integration in "Credentials.yml", The SocketIO channel uses WebSockets and is real-time.
-To use the SocketIO channel, add the credentials to your credentials.yml
+To integrate chatbot into the  web widget, we have to enable the channel integration in "Credentials.yml".
+Here we are using SocketIO channel which uses WebSockets in real-time.
+To use the SocketIO channel, use below Credentials to your credentials.yml
 ```bash
 socketio:
  user_message_evt: user_uttered